Ms. Yellow’s murals bring women’s empowerment and social issues to the forefront worldwide

 “[It’s about] knowing and understanding your power and how much you have that you can carry it, like how much change you can create as yourself,” she said.
 “Sometimes as women or as people of color, it may be any person from any walk of life, [who] sometimes just forgets, what they’re capable of.”

 For Ms. Yellow painting this mural was her childhood and her artistic life coming full circle.
-She noted that she had been going to the Del Amo Swapmeet since she was a kid, before being asked by Duem, the curator of the walls, to do the mural.
+She noted that she had been going to the Del Amo Swap Meet since she was a kid, before being asked by Duem, the curator of the walls, to do the mural.

 Ms. Yellow is not only using her voice through her murals to support causes she believes in.
 Currently, she is using her art to raise funds for the WomenShelter of Long Beach.